Ensembl/plant-scripts/README.md

 As listed in [cpanfile](./files/cpanfile), several modules are required for the REST examples: [JSON](https://metacpan.org/pod/JSON), [JSON::XS](https://metacpan.org/pod/JSON::XS) and [HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny).
 You can install them with

-    cpanm --installdeps --notest --cpanfile files/cpanfile .
+    make install_REST

-Note this will also install dependencies for the ensembl VEP: [DBI](https://metacpan.org/pod/DBI), [DBD::mysql](https://metacpan.org/pod/DBD::mysql) and [Archive::Zip](https://metacpan.org/pod/Archive::Zip).
-See full documentation at https://github.com/Ensembl/ensembl-vep
+The dependencies for the ensembl VEP ([DBI](https://metacpan.org/pod/DBI), [DBD::mysql](https://metacpan.org/pod/DBD::mysql) and [Archive::Zip](https://metacpan.org/pod/Archive::Zip, full documentation at https://github.com/Ensembl/ensembl-vep), together with those used by recipes using the Ensembl Perl API, can be installed with

+   make install_ensembl

-For the recipes using the Ensembl Perl API please follow the installation [instructions](http://plants.ensembl.org/info/docs/api/api_installation.html).
-If you use git please follow [these](http://plants.ensembl.org/info/docs/api/api_git.html).
+Ensembl API installation instructions can be found [here](http://plants.ensembl.org/info/docs/api/api_installation.html), or if you use git [here](http://plants.ensembl.org/info/docs/api/api_git.html).
 There is also a debugging [guide](http://plants.ensembl.org/info/docs/api/debug_installation_guide.html), which lists some extra dependencies that might not have, such as modules [DBI](https://metacpan.org/pod/DBI) and [DBD::mysql](https://metacpan.org/pod/DBD::mysql).
 Note that your local Ensembl API should match the version of the current Ensembl release.

 #### Python

 The REST recipes written in python require library [requests](https://pypi.org/project/requests), which can be installed with:

-    pip install requests
+    make install_REST

 #### R